UniStuttgart-IKR/MINDFul.jl/README.md

 The package is built in a way to allow experimentation with different algorithms and dynamic relationships between the domains.

 # SimNetResou
+represtens the PHY layer of a simulated network

+# Encorporating network faults
+Uses event-based simulation for network fauls
+Bind with Reactive.jl

+# TODOs

+## Priority
+- when intent is being realized in another IBN the Compilation should be `RemoteCompilation` or similar [WIP]
+- Intent is installed only if all kids are installed (use Observable?)
+- Intent is fulfilled only if all kids are fulfilled

+## General
+- write tests
+- implement network faults
+- port details
+- port level faults ?
+- asychronous/sychronous information propagation from data layer to management layer
+- each IBN could be a different task
+- partial knowledge of a graph